budparr/budparr.com/article/_posts/2014-03-14-static-site-generator-landscape.md

 If you want to get your feet wet without worry about setting up the proper environment for Jekyll, give [**Mixture**](http://mixture.io/) a try.
 While it's meant to be a prototyping tool, Mixture is well designed and easy to use so you can get a static site up an running pretty quickly, with a vareity of boilerplates to choose from to help you start as well.

-I'll go into these more as I've gotten a chance to build some sites with them.
+I'll go into these more as I've gotten a chance to build some sites with them and report back.